List of smoking bans: Denmark

 Since 15 August 2007, smoking in hospitality facilities, restaurants, bars, clubs, public transport, and all private and public workplaces has been forbidden.
-Exemptions to the law are bars with a floor space of less than 40m2.
+Exemptions to the law are bars with a floor space of less than 40m2 (400 sq. ft.).
 Separate smoking rooms are allowed in hospitality facilities as long as no food or beverage is served there.
 The law's initially controversial reception was accompanied by variable enforcement.
 As of 1 July 2014, smoking is prohibited in train stations including the platforms (whether inside or out), it is however poorly enforced, and smoking is seen on both inside and outside platforms regularly.
 In 2017, a lot of different sectors grouped in order to work on a mobile app to combat underage smoking in Denmark.
 In the municipality of Randers, politicians are preparing to implement outdoor anti-smoking recommendations, which will advise people not to smoke and without any fines applied.

 In 2018 the municipality of Copenhagen introduced "smoke-free school time" in all of their schools, meaning that it became forbidden for all students in pre-highschool to smoke during schoolhours, both inside and outside the school site.
 From 1 January 2021 the concept was introduced to all pre-highschools and youthcentres in Denmark.
 From 31 July 2021, the law would include all schools having students under 18 years old, meaning that students of e.g. high schools are not allowed to smoke before the school day ending no matter their location.